Simarouba amara and Simarouba glauca of the family Simaroubaceae

 also known as acajou blanc, cedro blanco, bitterwood, marupa, simarupa, and many other names, this very lightweight, light colored wood grows throughout tropical America.

 my samples: NOTE: these pics were all taken in very bright incandescent lighting ("soft white" at 2700K) colors will vary under other lighting conditions

 both sides of a sample plank of marupa (=simaruba) / Simarouba amara --- HUGE enlargements are present.
 This sample was loaned to me by Mark Peet whom I thank for this and other contributions to the site.

 end grain and end grain closeup of the piece directly above

 sample plank and end grain.
 This sample was contributed by Joe Melton, whom I thank for this and numerous other contributions.

-END GRAIN UPDATE from directly above --- as sometimes happens with soft woods such as this, the update process did not make the whole surface glass-smooth, just the middle to right side in this case but I decided there is enough fine grain detail visible that I'm not going to put this one back into the process
+end grain closeup and END GRAIN UPDATE of the piece directly above --- as sometimes happens with soft woods such as this, the update process did not make the whole surface glass-smooth, just the middle to right side in this case but I decided there is enough fine grain detail visible that I'm not going to put this one back into the process

 flat cut, quartersawn, end grain